Looking to streamline your IT support? These tips will help improve resolution times and user experience.

 Help desk and service systems can provide a valuable way to track tickets, assign appropriate individuals or teams, track communication, and provide valuable insight on resource allocation.
 In many cases, service issues are linked to endpoint devices, so it makes sense to choose an endpoint management solution that can go hand in hand with your service desk.

 Let’s take a look how this integration improves insight and productivity.
 Integrating FileWave with InvGate Service Desk or ServiceNow, for example, allows you to capture asset data and integrate it with service requests.
-If a user is reporting a problem logging into their PC, they that device (suggested for them) to the support ticket, helping streamline and optimize workflows for the IT team - no lengthy email threads required to get clarity on problem devices or applications.
+If a user is reporting a problem logging into their PC, they can tie that device (suggested for them) to the support ticket, helping streamline and optimize workflows for the IT team - no lengthy email threads required to get clarity on problem devices or applications.

 Capturing asset data and integrating it with service requests saves time for all parties involved and keeps employees productive and focused on their work, rather than on extensive troubleshooting and information gathering.
 Readily available endpoint data such as OS, storage, and RAM can help improve resolution times and satisfaction for users and agents alike.